 Our bodies are so much more than just flashy things that get us from one place to another.
 They are complex, sensitive systems that also house our memories, emotions, and spirit.
 Like so, moving our bodies is more than manipulating them into the shapes and sizes we prefer, it’s airing out and lubricating all our many systems – physically, emotionally, mentally and spiritually.
 So get out and move your body.
 Do yoga.
 Go for long walks.
 Be silly.
 Lie on your back and act like an octopus.
 Skip, jump, to somersaults.

 Whoa boy, are we serious.
 Rent to pay, mouths to feed, bosses to please – obligations and responsibilities have a way of making us grouchy.
 A critical part of self-care is lightening up and playing for playing’s sake.
 Make your grocery list with crayons.
-Learn a joke, tell it.
+Learn a joke; tell it.
 Sing in the car.
 Find a field and run through it.

 4. Let Be

 At some point, we all realize that we control little but our attitude.
 World events, cranky housemates, and a car in the shop just are.
 Letting things be is a radical concept.
-It’s not being passive or nonchalant.
+It’s not passive or nonchalant.
 It’s taking responsibility for only what you can control: Yourself.
 Letting things be as they are is a practice of profound acceptance and is profoundly transformative.

 Feed your body, yes.
 Fresh foods, clean water, plenty of outdoor air.
 And feed your mind books, poems, music, news that expands you, and things that teach you how to be more fully human, present, and kind.
-Feed your soul, nourish it with lots of touches, beautiful sights, sounds, tastes and smells.
-And when the time is right, nourish yourself chocolate cake, good whiskey and a night of films and popcorn.
+Feed your soul, nourish it with lots of touches, beautiful sights, sounds, tastes, and smells.
+And when the time is right, nourish yourself with a chocolate cake, good whiskey and a night of films and popcorn.

 To commune is to intimately connect, with heightened sensitivity and receptivity, to your surroundings.
-It does a soul good to soften and open to the people, place, and spirit of your personal landscape.
+It does a soul good to soften and open to the people, place, and spirit of your landscape.
 It comes with big words like trust, belief, and faith.
 This is living attuned to deep, resonate waves of self-care.
 Sit quietly.
 Watch the sky.
 Doodle.
 Feel the breezes and the rhythms of the seasons.
 Say thank you.